 Take a class at the Liberty State Park Interpretive Center

 Want to learn a little more about the nature reserve around you?
-The Interpretive Center is an excellent way for kids to learn more about the environment around them.
+The Interpretive Center is an excellent way for kids to learn more about the environment.
 The center features exhibits focusing on the natural history and ecology of the Hudson River Estuary and offers programs for school and community groups and the general public.
-There are classes for all ages, including Pre-K, focusing on Trees, Low-Tide Beach Walks, Birds and Habitat, Pond Studies, and “Tiny Trails.”
-The Nature Interpretive Center is currently closed for renovations; however, some environmental education programs are still being offered.
-For more information, please call (201) 915-3400.

 Unlock your inner scientist at Liberty Science Center

 Want to make their eyes light up?
-Right within the park, Liberty Science Center is jam-packed with fun, interactive activities for all ages to inspire curiosity and wonder- you won’t hear one uttering of “I’m bored!”
+Right within the park, Liberty Science Center is jam-packed with fun, interactive activities for all ages to inspire curiosity and wonder- you won’t hear “I’m bored!”
 Explore amazing things to do in 16 galleries, including a suspended climbing maze 35 feet above the floor, a pitch-black maze, exotic animals like piranhas and naked mole rats, and the biggest planetarium in the Western Hemisphere with an 89-foot diameter screen.
-For more details, read about our visit to Liberty Science Center and all the cool exhibits your kids will ask to see over and over again.
+With an ever-changing roster of exhibits, Liberty Science Center is a museum your kids will ask to see over and over again.

 Reflect at the Empty Sky Memorial